Tipton Community Schools announce delay of start of school

-Tipton Community School Corporation [TCSC] has announced it will delay the opening of schools.
+TIPTON – Tipton Community School Corporation announced it will delay the opening of schools.

-In a Facebook post from the corporation, it was stated that the board of trustees had voted to delay the start of the school to Aug.
-12, and "more details are forthcoming."
+In a Facebook post from the corporation Friday, it was stated that the board of trustees had voted to delay the start of school to Aug.
+12, and “more details are forthcoming.”

 The schools were supposed to start Aug.
 7.

-A second post from the corporation announced the board had approved phase two of the TCSC reopening plan, which allows reduced class sizes in kindergarten through fifth grade with full-time in-person instruction.
+A second post from the corporation announced the board had approved phase two of the Tipton reopening plan, which allows reduced class sizes in kindergarten through fifth grade with full-time in-person instruction.

 For grades sixth grade and up, learning will be hybrid which, according to the post, is “50% in-person, 50% virtual, alternating days for social distancing.”